plforacle/mysql-ai-chatbot-rag/build-chatbot/build-chatbot.md

       <copy> sudo nano styles.css</copy>
       ```

 6. From your local machine browser, test the Application Example: http://129.213.167.../chatbot

+   **Note:** The first LLM query will take awhile... please be patient.

    **TESTING:**
    - I am Captain Craig.
    - I want to sail very far away from here!
 Will you join me?
    - Do you remember my name?

-      **NOTE - In case you see the following error
+      **Note:** In case you see the following error

-            " Sorry, there was an error processing your request.
+      **" Sorry, there was an error processing your request.
 Please try again later.
-(Error: )"
+(Error: )"**

-      - Review the api_key.php file and make sure you have entered the correct API key .
+      - Review the api_key.php file and make sure you have entered the correct database information .

 ## Task 4: Add Conversation Memory